Fall 2026 Applciation Update

 • Submit the NursingCAS application for the University of Florida BSN to DNP program.

-• Official transcripts from all colleges/universities attended are submitted with the NursingCAS application.
+• Official transcripts from all colleges/universities attended must be submitted with the NursingCAS application.
+Transcripts sent to UF Admissions will not be reviewed.

 • Any necessary test scores are submitted with the NursingCAS application.